bcgov/digital.gov.bc.ca/react-frontend/README.md

 `npm run test -- --coverage --watchAll=false`

+A percentage of our tests are snapshot based.
+These will fail if the styling has changed on their corresponding pages.
+To update them simply run the tests locally and when prompted, type the command `u`.
+Make certain all broken tests do not reflect breaking changes.

+### `npm run url-test`

+This runs a test to see if the urls in the react-frontend are still live.
+The test file is stored with the `url.js` file in the constants folder `./src/constants/`.
+These tests are also triggered by a cron job to run once a month.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />